ZealanL/RLGymPPO_CPP/README.md

 # RLGymPPO_CPP
-A lightning-fast C++ implementation of [RLGym-PPO](https://github.com/AechPro/rlgym-ppo)
+A lightning-fast C++ implementation and extension of [RLGym-PPO](https://github.com/AechPro/rlgym-ppo), as well as rlgym-sim

 ## Speed
 Results will vary depending on hardware, but it **should be substantially faster for everyone**.

-On my computer (Intel i5-11400 and GTX 3060 Ti), this repo is about 3x faster than Python RLGym-PPO.
+On my computer (Intel i5-11400 and GTX 3060 Ti), this repo is about 5x faster than Python RLGym-PPO on default settings.
+Collection has the most substantial benefit, and I can reach upwards of 70ksps on my computer in C++, vs 10k in Python.

+## Features
+This implementation adds several features that RLGym-PPO/rlgym-sim doesn't have (mostly because it does not fit in Aech's scope for RLGym-PPO):
+- Different multithreaded collection model that doesn't require constant cross-thread communication
+- Can run far more environments (hundreds to thousands) simultaneously using far less memory per environment
+- Actual multithreading used instead of separate processes and shared memory
+- Fully-configurable skill tracking system using ELO
+- Full RocketSim CarState/BallState access in GameState (e.g. `player.carState.isFlipping`)
+- RocketSim Arena access in GameState
+- Built-in zero-sum rewards with adjustable opponent scale
+- Built-in padded obs builder with slot shuffling
+- Support for more advanced state setters via RocketSim Arena access
+- Added possibility for rewards to override their behavior across all players
+- Support for collection during learn
+- Support for auto-casted learn
+- Better multithreading of learn for CPU-only
+- Built-in gradient noise measurement system
+- Added callbacks for steps and iterations
+- Uses RocketSim `Vec` class with various quality-of-life functions like `.Length()`, `.Dist()`, etc.

 ## Accuracy to Python RLGym-PPO
-According to a few different learning tests, RLGymPPO_CPP and RLGym-PPO have no differences in learning.
+According to several different learning tests, RLGymPPO_CPP and RLGym-PPO have no differences in learning.

-Most of these tests involved training on simple and complex rewards for up to 10m steps, and more tests should probably be ran for much longer training sessions to confirm.

 ## Installation
 - Clone this repository recursively: `git clone https://github.com/ZealanL/RLGymPPO_CPP --recurse`